 Now, before you accuse me of being the menu-planning equivalent of Ebenezer Scrooge for suggesting that you serve something as disturbingly healthy as kale salad at your holiday table, let’s pause a moment to consider the merits of this winter salad.

 - It’s easy to make ahead.
-Because kale is a heartier green than spinach, kale salads can be dressed hours in advance without wilting; in fact, the longer this winter salad sits, the better it gets.
+Because kale is a heartier green than spinach, kale salads can be dressed hours in advance without wilting; in fact, the longer this salad sits, the better it gets.
 (The same is true of this Winter Slaw.)

 - It won’t occupy any space on your stovetop or oven, both of which are prime territory during a holiday meal.